MBA course drills down on real estate

 CPA Jennie Hoopes, BS 80, shared her experience working at a big firm, taking time off when her children were young, and returning when they got older.
 “The hardest part was the confidence that you lose when you take time off,” says Hoopes.
 “You need a mentor so you don’t lose faith.”

 What is the best way to help the estimated 347 million people worldwide who suffer from diabetes better manage their disease?
 That was the daunting question posed to students from the Berkeley MBA Program and School of Information this spring by Abbott Diabetes Care (ADC), a client of the school’s Haas@Work experiential learning course.

 After generating insights on patient and health care provider attitudes, as well as the glucose monitoring and e-health landscapes, students developed and pitched several solutions and strategic partnerships to improve diabetes care.
 Students presented use cases, economic models, go-to-market plans, and ways to de-risk the trip to market though further research, experimentation, and pilot design.

 “ADC was very impressed by how quickly the Haas team got up to speed on trends in diabetes care and by the breadth of ideas presented,” says Eric Davis, ADC’s director of new product innovation.
 “We are continuing to dig deeper to translate their concepts into real new products that we can take to market.”

-For the first time, Haas recognized four undergraduates with a Champion of Culture Award, one for each of the Berkeley-Haas Defining Principles, at commencement.
+For the first time, Haas recognized four undergraduates with a Champion of Culture Award, one for each of the Berkeley Haas Defining Leadership Principles, at commencement.